mondaycom/welcome-apps/apps/github-monday-code/SETUP.md

 To do so, please follow these steps:

-1. Copy the TUNNEL_URL the app printed after running the `scaffold` command or `npm run start`.
-Example: https://happy-pig-99.tunnel.monday.app
+1. Copy the TUNNEL_URL or NGROK_URL,  Example: https://happy-pig-99.tunnel.monday.app

 2. Navigate to [github.com](https://github.com/) and login to your github account.